When planning an office redesign, it is important to not only consider its new look but consider the new needs of its employees and visitors.

 Although the cost of occupancy and planning density figures are crucial to understanding how the workplace is being used, human-centric workplaces are collecting soft data through experience and effectiveness instead, for improved space usage.

 Efficient space usage and hybrid working

 With the inconsistency of people going into Collaborative Office Spaces, a major challenge presented by hybrid and remote working is how people are using these spaces.

-Prioritising collaboration and increasing space efficiency is key to decreasing the cost of unused spaces.
-For organisations, they'll know all too well that space is expensive.
-But how to implement Office Resign with the right planning and a good understanding of their employees’ requirements and preferences has posed challenges to the businesses.
+Prioritising collaboration and increasing space efficiency are key to decreasing the cost of unused spaces.
+Organisations know all too well that space is expensive.
+But how implementing Office Resign with the right planning and a good understanding of their employees’ requirements and preferences has posed challenges to businesses.

 Employee expectations and costs

 Redesigning is a challenge in and of itself, and the challenges of providing new tools that are not useful or implementing the wrong changes can be daunting.

 Effectively communicating with employees can save you both cost and time and allow you to plan your Office Redesign according to active needs.
 Among other things, it streamlines communication between departments, accommodates future growth, saves floor space and reduces rental costs.